ariadne-nightly/python-chat/README.md

 - The program is currently set up to only allow communication between two computers (one server and one client).
 - The program does not provide any anonymity, as the IP addresses of both computers are visible to each other.
 - The program does not provide forward secrecy, as the same key and initialization vector are used for each session.

-## License

-This program is licensed under the MIT License.
-See the `LICENSE` file for more information.